 You also may need to be on a clear liquid diet for a little while after you have had surgery on your stomach or intestine.
-You may also need to be on this diet if you have diarrhea, are throwing up, or are sick to your stomach.
+You may also need to be on this diet if you:

 You can eat or drink only the things you can see through.
-Clear fruit juices are okay, but juice with nectar or pulp are NOT okay.
-Milk is also NOT okay.
+Clear fruit juices are ok, but juice with nectar or pulp are NOT ok.
+Milk is also NOT ok.

 You can have these clear liquids:

 - Fruit juices without pulp, such as grape juice, filtered apple juice, and cranberry juice